Japan's Abe signals readiness to offer fiscal stimulus

-He also stressed that achieving strong economic growth would remain the top priority for his administration, even as it tackles longer-term challenges for Japan, such as a rapidly aging population and a dwindling workforce.
+He also stressed that achieving strong economic growth would remain the top priority for his administration, even as it tackles longer-term challenges for Japan, such as a rapidly ageing population and a dwinding workforce.

-“Japan’s economy is showing some weaknesses but remains on a recovery trend ...
+“Japan’s economy is showing some wekanesses but remains on a recovery trend ...
 The economy will remain our top priority,” Abe told a news conference.

 “We’re not considering compiling an extra budget to fund a stimulus package now.
 But we’re monitoring economic developments carefully and stand ready to guide economic and fiscal policy flexibly.”